metalbear-co/mirrord.dev/content/docs/overview/quick-start.md

 - kubectl needs to be configured on the local machine.

-mirrord can be used in two ways:
+mirrord can be used in three ways:
 1. [CLI Tool](#cli-tool)
 2. [VS Code Extension](#vs-code-extension)
 3. [IntelliJ Plugin](#intellij-plugin)